YuriPaglierani/Hamiltonian-Neural-Networks-Pendulums/data/single_pendulum/README.md

 # Single Pendulum Dataset

 ## Overview
-This dataset contains simulated trajectories for a batch of 100 single pendulum systems.
-It is designed for training and testing Hamiltonian Neural Networks (HNNs) on learning the dynamics of a simple physical system, including energy conservation principles.
+This dataset contains simulated trajectories for a batch of 150 single pendulum systems.
+It is designed for training and testing Hamiltonian Neural Networks (HNNs) on learning the dynamics of a simple physical system, including energy conservation principles, and phase space dynamics.

 ## Dataset Specifications
 * **Format**: PyTorch tensor saved as a .pt file